-So when I found an opened pack of filters, that I had picked up on one of my grocery runs, I figured there was no point in letting those go to waste right?
+So when I found an open pack of coffee filters lying around, I figured there was no point in letting those go to waste, right?

 This is a great craft to do with toddlers, preschoolers and younger elementary school-aged children.

-Paint- different colors (I just used good ol’ water color paints)
+Paint- different colors (I just used good ol’ watercolor paints)

 Chenille stems – any color(s)